charmbracelet/soft-serve/README.md

 access as desired.
 You can also set the `SOFT_SERVE_INITIAL_ADMIN_KEY` environment variable before first run and it will restrict access to that initial public key until you configure things otherwise.
+If you're having trouble, make sure you have generated keys with `ssh-keygen` as configuration is not supported for keyless users.

 ## Pushing (and creating!) repos